-Although we endeavour to use the best hotels and vehicles available, this is still an adventurous trip at high altitude and in a country where things do not always go according to plan.
+Although we use good quality hotels and vehicles, this is still an adventurous trip at high altitude and in a country where things do not always go according to plan.
 Roads may be dusty and bumpy and the high altitude makes this somewhat more strenuous and demanding than our normal cultural tours.
 In recent years, and ongoing, the Chinese have been improving the roads throughout Tibet considerably.
 Therefore drive times are only approximate, but their road works can also occasionally cause unscheduled delays!